-“I think we’re getting way premature,” he said when CNN reporter Poppy Harlow asked the question during a town hall on Tuesday.
+“I think we’re getting way premature,” he said when CNN reporter Poppy Harlow asked the question.

 But the billionaire wouldn’t commit to selling his shares in the case of a presidential run or victory.